Qazançı, Nakhchivan

-Qazançı (also rendered as Gazanchy, Gazanchi, Ghazanchi), also known as Shahkert (Շահկերտ), is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.
+Qazançı (also rendered as Kazanchi, Gazanchy, Gazanchi, Ghazanchi), also known as Shahkert (Շահկերտ), is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.

 It is located 43 km in the north from the district center, on the right bank of the Alinjachay River, on the slope of the Zangezur ridge.

 History

 The village is located in the ancient Armenian province of Goght.
 Its alternative name means coppersmiths (ghazanchetsi) in Armenian and the village was famous for the quality of the copper utensils produced there.
 In the 19th century, Armenians from Shahkert migrated to Shusha where they continued their trade as coppersmiths.
 The Ghazanchetsots Cathedral in Shusha is named after this village.

 Historical and archaeological monuments

 Surp Amenaprkich Monastery

 Within the village (until at least the 1990s) was an Armenian church that was originally part of a monastery called Surp Amenaprkich.
 Ayvazian dates it to the 12th century, with additions from the 17th century.
 The monastery was destroyed at some point between 1997 and November 11, 2009.